dd9jn/rfc4880bis/crypto-refresh.md

       EM = 0x00 || 0x02 || PS || 0x00 || M.

 If the first octet of EM does not have hexadecimal value 0x00, if the second octet of EM does not have hexadecimal value 0x02, if there is no octet with hexadecimal value 0x00 to separate PS from M, or if the length of PS is less than 8 octets, output "decryption error" and stop.
-See also the security note in {{security-considerations}} regarding differences in reporting between a decryption error and a padding error.
+See also {{pkcs1-errors}} regarding differences in reporting between a decryption error and a padding error.

 ### EMSA-PKCS1-v1_5